Top 11 Communication Skills and How You Can Improve Them

 Now, let’s get into specific skills that you need to work on to be a good communicator.

-Here are the top 11 communication skills that will help you thrive in the workplace and always put your best foot forward.
+Here are the top 11 communication skill examples that will help you improve your communication.
+These skills will help you thrive in the workplace and always put your best foot forward.

 Communication skill #1: Active listening